cathysnider/cathysnider.github.io/lando.md

    `$base_url = 'http://mysite.lndo.site';  // NO trailing slash!`

-### Enable local login
+### Logging in

    **Web Express** <br />
    You can't login with LDAP at this time.
+You can either:

-You must put the site in Mixed Mode and enable the CU Local Users.
+  1. Put the site in Mixed Mode and enable the CU Local Users.

    `lando drush php-eval "variable_set('ldap_authentication_conf', array('authenticationMode' => 1));"`

    `lando drush en cu_local_users -y`

+  1. Login with the “drush uli” command
+   `lando drush uli yourUserName` <br />
+   It will return a string.
+Grab everything from ‘user’ on and paste into the browser’s address bar.<br />
+   `user/reset/{aBunchOfNumbers}/login` and paste into browser. <br />
+   after which you may want to put the site in Mixed Mode and create a local user and login

    **PlainOldDrupal7** <br />
    Login with the “drush uli” command: <br />
    `lando drush uli admin` <br />
-   It will return a string.
-Grab everything from ‘user’ on and paste into the browser’s address bar.<br />
-   `user/reset/{aBunchOfNumbers}/login`  and paste into browser.

 ## Done.
 Go have fun coding.